syncfusion-content/wpf-docs/wpf/ColorPicker/Layout-Related-Features.md

 </table>

-### To set the visual style for the ColorPicker and ColorEdit controls, use the following code.
+To set the visual style for the ColorPicker and ColorEdit controls, use the following code.

 {% highlight xml %}

-[XAML]
 <!-- Adding ColorPicker -->
 <syncfusion:ColorPicker  syncfusion:SkinStorage.VisualStyle="Office2003" Name="colorPicker"/>